The weather guys keeps saying it was 50 degrees today.

 By the time I came home, my ears were numb.

-I grabbed Skunk-Ape off of my desk and held him up to my ears until they warmed up.
+I grabbed Skunk-Ape off my desk and held him up to my ears until they warmed up.

 If he hadn't wanted to be nabbed, he shouldn't have jumped up on my desk yowling.